silviyahristova/handyfix/README.md

 - As an owner, I want users to easily navigate through the site and at the end be confident enough to contact the company.

-- As owner, I want the site to show the motto of "quality over quantity" in terms of the information that is on display.
+- As an owner, I want the site to show the motto of "quality over quantity" in terms of the information that is on display.

-- As owner, I want to encourage users to go to our social media pages which will help boost the profile of the company.
+- As an owner, I want to encourage users to go to our social media pages which will help boost the profile of the company.

-- As owner, I want the site to be responsive so users on any platform can successfully navigate the site.
+- As an owner, I want the site to be responsive so users on any platform can successfully navigate the site.

 ### **Strategy**